 - We had plenty of space in the overhead racks on NJ Transit for our luggage.

-- You will end up at NY Penn station, so you’ll need to be prepared to walk, take the subway, or grab a cab to your destination within the city.
+- You will end up at NY Penn station, so you’ll need to be prepared to walk, take the subway system, or grab a cab to your destination within the city.
 We took a Via ride-share to our hotel.

 - NJ Transit trains run seven days a week from 5 am to 2 am, but there is NO SERVICE during the three wee hours of the morn.
 (AirTrains operate 24/7.)